Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the operation and effect of alienation clauses in leases and underleases.
-Focus your revision on:
+For SQE1, you are required to understand the operation and effect of alienation clauses in leases and underleases, with a focus on the following syllabus points:

 - The legal meaning and function of alienation clauses in leases.